 - Google Kubernetes Service (GKE)

 CIS plans to release CIS Benchmarks for Azure Kubernetes Service, Alibaba Kubernetes, and Red Hat OpenShift Kubernetes in the coming months.

 A virtual image is a snapshot of a virtual machine (VM) that provides the same functionality as a physical computer.
 Virtual images reside on the cloud and enable users to cost-effectively perform routine computing operations without investing in local hardware and software.

 Hardening is a process of limiting potential weaknesses that make systems vulnerable to cyber-attacks.
-More secure than a standard image, hardened virtual images reduce system vulnerabilities to help protect against malware, insufficient authorization, and remote intrusion.
+More secure than a standard image, hardened virtual images help protect against malware, insufficient authorization, and remote intrusion.

 Securely pre-configured CIS Hardened Images help organizations secure their operating systems in the cloud.
 CIS Hardened Images meet the requirements of the CIS Benchmarks, and are available on four major cloud computing marketplaces: AWS, Azure, Google Cloud Platform, and Oracle Cloud.

 CIS works directly with the CSPs to identify the top used cloud products and services on each platform.
 We then use that information to inform the development plan for future CIS Benchmarks.

 All CIS Benchmarks recommendations reference other guidelines and additional resources.
 With these cloud guides, CIS demonstrates the relationship between the CIS Benchmarks and the CSP documentation.
 The intention is to inform the user of the guidance available from the CSP for both security and otherwise.
 This documentation helps the user recognize the responsibility the CSP has, and is assisting with, when running the service.